singvir23/news-to-subway-surfers/finetuning/transcripts.md

 # TikTok Transcript Scraper

-The TikTok Transcript Scraper is a Python tool designed to collect structured data from the TikTok Research API, specifically targeting creators who post Reddit-style gameplay, narration, or storytelling videos.
-It automatically gathers video metadata such as video IDs, usernames, captions, like counts, and view counts while also extracting TikTok’s built-in voice_to_text transcripts when available.
+To build a dataset of 500+ videos, we wrote transcripts_generation.py.
+It gathers video metadata such as video IDs, usernames, captions, like counts, and view counts while also extracting TikTok’s built-in voice_to_text transcripts when available.
 The scraper compiles all results into a CSV file, making it a practical resource for researchers and developers working on content analysis, speech-to-text datasets, or engagement studies.

 This script uses the **TikTok Research API** to fetch video metadata and transcripts from preselected TikTok accounts, specifically creators posting **Reddit-style gameplay or storytelling videos**.